DennisGermishuys/vuejs-nodejs-test/README.md

 The plan is to extend this to a dbms in the future, such as mongodb.

 The reason for this is because i really want to work with noSQL databases.

+To run, cd into /api, and run npm start - this will start the node server.

+THen, cd into app-ui - this will start the vuejs frontend.